Robots highlight Interpoma conference and trade show in Bolzano

 With retail sales sluggish, this is a good time to develop an overseas market, says Hyatt Vineyards’ winemaker.

 A recent study shows how successful the Market Access Program and the Foreign Market Development programs are and can be.
 It would be a shame if the funding for these programs were reduced in the upcoming Farm Bill.
 The United States Department of Agriculture has already begun holding listening sessions

-The California Department of Pesticide Regulation has approved a label expansion for Voliam Xpress insectide, which allows its use on pome and stone fruits, and other crops.
-Voliam, developed by Syngenta Crop Protection, contains two active ingredients with different modes of action: the diamide insecticide chlorantraniliprole and the
+Voliam label expansion The California Department of Pesticide Regulation has approved a label expansion for Voliam Xpress insectide, which allows its use on pome and stone fruits, and other crops.
+Voliam, developed by Syngenta Crop Protection, contains two active ingredients with different modes of action: the diamide insecticide chlorantraniliprole and

 Dr. Wee Yee, entomologist with the U.S. Department of Agriculture in Yakima, Washington, is conducting research to assess the likelihood of cherry fruit fly becoming established in certain overseas markets that are concerned about potential infestations of the pest, such as Indonesia and Thailand.
 Dr. Lisa Neven is cooperating on

-Susan Pheasant and Mauricio Frías are offering an intensive technical tour of South Tyrol orchards in November to learn about high-density orchard systems, production practices, and specialized machinery for tree fruit.
+Italy orchard tour Susan Pheasant and Mauricio Frías are offering an intensive technical tour of South Tyrol orchards in November to learn about high-density orchard systems, production practices, and specialized machinery for tree fruit.
 The tour will begin in Venice and include key visits in Bolzano, Ferrara, and Bologna.
-Also included
+Also

 Argentina, the second-largest country in South America, has a small but expanding cherry industry.
 Around half of the countrys 7,000 acres of cherry orchards are in the state of Mendoza, which is located east of Santiago, Chile, in the eastern foothills of the Andes mountain range.
 It is the earliest